-The next thing to keep in mind is to start practicing problems with the objective of improving your problem solving skills.
+The next thing to keep in mind is to start practicing problems with the objective of improving your problem-solving skills.
 Avoid mugging up pattern solutions to commonly asked problems — it doesn’t help!

 You can use popular coding platforms to give yourself a wider exposure to problems and solution patterns.

 Even for software engineering roles, Amazon has a mandatory Bar Raiser round that objectively determines if you satisfy Amazon’s behavioral requirements.
-Answering questions through the lens of Amazon’s 14 Leadership principles, and using the STAR method to answer behavioral questions will stand you in good stead to bag an offer.
+Answering questions through the lens of Amazon’s 14 Leadership principles and using the STAR method to answer behavioral questions will stand you in good stead to bag an offer.

-Practice Mock Interviews
+6. Practice Mock Interviews

-While going about practicing mock interviews, remember these two very critical points:
+When practicing mock interviews, remember these two very critical points:

-Practicing with hiring managers and technical leads from FAANG and tier-1 companies is the best thing to do.
-There are resources that offer mock interviews but only give you handwavy feedback which definitely doesn’t help.
+Practicing with hiring managers and technical leads from FAANG and tier-1 tech companies is the best thing to do.
+Some resources offer mock interviews but only give you vague non-actionable feedback, which doesn’t help.
 So go with the right resource and practice the right way.

-Enroll for the right course/bootcamp
+7. Enroll for the Right Course/Coding Bootcamp

-Well, this point is widely understated, but extremely important nonetheless.
+Well, this point is widely understated but extremely important nonetheless.
 Get help if you need it!
 A self-paced prep approach doesn’t work for everybody, and it’s hard to benefit from a strategy that doesn’t have measured goals and objectives.

 Not to forget, the right bootcamp will also help you optimize your personal brand online, enabling your profile to stand out amid the fierce competition.

-Make note of the most important projects you’ve worked on over the course of your professional career and prepare yourself to answer questions around them.
+Make a note of the most important projects you’ve worked on throughout your professional career and prepare yourself to answer questions around them.

 Amazon Onsite Interview Questions